 3M™ Foam Tapes are often used to bond rough or irregular surfaces.
 The foam helps to absorb shock and distributes stress over the entire bonded surface.
 Foams are generally used over other types of bonding solutions to help fill gaps and provide damping.

-Urethane foam has good temperature resistance, can act as a thermal insulator and can be easily die cut.
+- Urethane Foam Tape: Urethane foam has good temperature resistance, can act as a thermal insulator, and can be easily die cut.
 It is open cell foam so it lacks solvent or moisture resistance and will yellow over time so it wouldn't be recommended for an outdoor environment.
-Application ideas include interior door, window and cabinet seals.
-The tapes can also be used to help cushion, damp sound and absorb vibration in keyboards, printers, dash boards etc.
+Application ideas include interior door, window, and cabinet seals.
+3M urethane tape can also be used to help cushion, dampen sound, and absorb vibration in keyboards, printers, dash boards, etc.

-Polyethylene foam is closed cell so it works well in sealing applications.
-The foam has lower temperature resistance and lower dynamic performance than urethane but it is more economical as a result.
+Polyethylene Foam Tape: Polyethylene foam is closed cell, so it works well in sealing applications.
+The foam has lower temperature resistance and lower dynamic performance than urethane, but it is more economical as a result.

-Vinyl foam tapes are flexible closed cell foams.
-They are often chosen when it's necessary to seal out dust, light and moisture.
-Not only do they age well, they will remain flexible when exposed to elevated temperatures and UV light.
-Vinyl foam tapes are often used as a seal in appliances, computers, copiers and other electronic and transportation equipment.
+Vinyl Foam Tape: Vinyl foam tapes are flexible closed cell foams.
+They are often chosen when it's necessary to seal out dust, light, and moisture.
+Not only do they age well, but they will also remain flexible when exposed to elevated temperatures and UV light.
+Vinyl foam tapes are often used as a seal in appliances, computers, copiers, and other electronic and transportation equipment.

 Tekra converts and distributes various types of 3M™ Foam Tapes.
 Check out the 3M™ Converter Markets Selection Guide for more product details or contact us with any questions you may have.